 What to read: Mindset by Carol Dweck.
 Stanford psychologist Carol Dweck teaches us to think with a growth, rather than fixed mindset.

 2. Empowers the team and does not micromanage

-3. Expresses interest in well-being
+3. Expresses interest in wellbeing

 4. Is productive and results oriented

-Read: Getting Things Done: The Art of Stress Free Productivity by David Allen lays out a very simple method for organizing your often hectic list of work responsibilities.
+What to read: Getting Things Done: The Art of Stress Free Productivity by David Allen lays out a very simple method for organizing your often hectic list of work responsibilities.

 5. Is a good communicator - listens and shares results effectively

-Read: How to Win Friends and Influence People in the Digital Age by Dale Carnegie
+What to read: How to Win Friends and Influence People in the Digital Age by Dale Carnegie

 6. Helps with career development

 As mentioned before, managers have to play many different roles and one of those is supporting their direct reports’ professional development.
 Gallup found that people who use their strengths at work are 6 times more likely to be engaged, 8% more productive and 15% less likely to quit.
 Learning how to identify and leverage strengths in the workplace is the main differentiator between high performing teams.